blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 From percent_population_vaccinated;
 ```

+## Preprocessing

-11. **Creating View to Store Data for Later Visualizations:** This section creates a view named `view_percent_population_vaccinated` to store data related to COVID-19 vaccinations and rolling counts of vaccinated people.
+1. **Creating View to Store Data for Later Visualizations:** This section creates a view named `view_percent_population_vaccinated` to store data related to COVID-19 vaccinations and rolling counts of vaccinated people.
 The view can be used for later visualizations or to simplify complex queries.
 The skills used in this analysis showcase a variety of SQL techniques that allow for data exploration, aggregation, and calculation of meaningful metrics.
 These skills are essential for data analysts to derive insights and draw conclusions from large datasets.
 The analysis presented in this portfolio demonstrates the application of these skills in the context of COVID-19 data exploration.

 ```
 Create view view_percent_population_vaccinated as